 Your clients are not wrong.
-A tech stack involves multiple new systems and your clients will need to learn how to use them.
+A tech stack involves multiple new systems, and your clients will need to learn how to use them.
 The secret to helping them get the most out of the recommended tech is to connect them with a digital assistant, at the same time as having a central platform where you can analyse their finances.
 Aider’s Advisory Intelligence Platform, with it’s digital assistant (mobile app) add-on is a powerful example of this.

-What’s more, when you connect your clients to a digital assistant, like the Aider Client App, you also get access to all the data in their tech stack through a client engagement platform, like the Aider Advisory Intelligence Portal.

-Digital assistants that link to engagement platforms provide accountants and bookkeepers with the data they need to provide proactive advice based on real-time business data.
-Together, a digital assistant in each of your clients' pockets and an engagement platform for your practice gives you the power to manage all your clients more efficiently and offer more specialised advisory services.
-Your clients will access all their business app data through a simple, conversational tool while you keep them one step ahead – scaling both your own practice, and your clients’ businesses.
+Digital assistants that link to powerful advisory platform, like Aider, provide accountants and bookkeepers with the data they need to provide proactive advice based on real-time business data.
+Together, a digital assistant in each of your clients' pockets and a powerful, digestible platform for your practice gives you the power to manage all of your clients more efficiently, all the while offering more specialised advisory services.
+Your clients will access all of their business app data through a simple, conversational tool while you keep them one step ahead – scaling both your own practice, and your clients’ businesses.